-The revenue allocated to District Operations and for district-wide services will be based on a budget prepared by the District Office, reviewed by FRC and the District Council and approved by the Chancellor and the Board of Trustees.
-This funding method is essentially a chargeback to the colleges.
+The expenditures allocated for District Services and for Institutional Costs will be developed based on the projected levels of expenditure for the prior fiscal year, taking into account unusual or one-time anomalies, reviewed by FRC and the District Council and approved by the Chancellor and the Board of Trustees.

-DISTRICT OPERATIONS - Examples are those expenses associated with the operations of the Chancellor's Office, Board of Trustees, Public Affairs, Human Resources, Risk Management, Educational Services, Institutional Research, Business Operations, Internal Auditing, Fiscal Services, Payroll, Purchasing, Facilities Planning, ITS and Safety Services.
-Economic Development expenditures are to be included in the District Operations budget but clearly delineated from other District Operations' expenditures.
+DISTRICT SERVICES - Examples are those expenses associated with the operations of the Chancellor's Office, Board of Trustees, Public Affairs, Human Resources, Risk Management, Educational Services, Institutional Research, Business Operations, Internal Auditing, Fiscal Services, Payroll, Purchasing, Facilities Planning, ITS and Safety Services.
+Economic Development expenditures are to be included in the District Services budget but clearly delineated from other District expenditures.